 The MuukTest portal will provide you the tools to manage, and edit tests; additionally, it will allow you to create tests automatically.
-The portal comprises sections such as Home, Tests, Executions, Help, and Settings.
+The portal comprises sections such as Analytics, Tests, Executions, Scheduling, and Account.

-The Home Section will allow you to check:
+The Dashboard section will allow you to check:

 - Total Executions: The number of all the test executions you have done.

-- Executions Passed: The number of executions that had succesful results.
+- Executions Passed: The number of executions that had successful results.

-- Executions Failed: The number of executions with unsuccesful results
+- Executions Failed: The number of executions with unsuccessful results

-- Executions Over Time: A graphic with comparing the passed and failed executions.
+- Executions Over Time: A graphic comparing the passed and failed executions.

 - Tests: It contains the number of different tests you currently have on the platform.